mendix/docs/content/en/docs/refguide/modeling/domain-model/setting-up-data-validation.md

 ## 1 Introduction

 This how-to explains how you can set up data validation with Mendix.
-Before you can start with this how-to you need to setup a basic data structure, otherwise there won't be any data to validate.
-If you don't know how to setup a basic data structure, you can take a look at [Creating a Basic Data Layer](/refguide/create-a-basic-data-layer/).
+Before you can start with this how-to, you need to setup a basic data structure, otherwise there is no data to validate.
+If you do not know how to set up a basic data structure, you can take a look at [Creating a Basic Data Layer](/refguide/create-a-basic-data-layer/).

 ## 2 Data Validation on Entity Level

-This section will explain how you can add validation rules to the domain model of your module.
+This section explains how you can add validation rules to the domain model of your module.
 Validation rules are always triggered when changes to an object are committed.
-Please note that validation rules can only be applied on entities that are persistable.
+Note that validation rules can only be applied on entities that are persistable.

 1. Open a **domain model** in Studio Pro.
 2. Double click a persistable entity to open its **properties.**